virtualritz/liquidmaya/branches/animalia/trunk/README.txt

                       if not set )
       AW_LOCATION   : specify where various versions of maya are installed (/usr/aw if not set )
-      The environment variable used to setup your renderer, e.g. DELIGHT or PIXIEHOME.
+      The environment variable used to setup your renderer, e.g. DELIGHT, AQSISHOME or PIXIEHOME.
   - Type
       make <type>
       where <type> is one of: